 - elevation change: 2438 ft ascent and descent

 - time: 3:15 hours moving (4:20 hours with breaks)

-- location: Shenandoah National Park
+- location: Shenandoah National Park (directions to trailhead)

 - Pet are not allowed on the entirety of Old Rag Mountain loop.